s2117402/Emotion-Recognition/README.md

 [link](http://docs.opencv.org/2.4/doc/tutorials/introduction/desktop_java/java_dev_intro.html)

-## Server terminal
+## Server terminal(Trainning Data included)
-I use python to finish this part.At first of all,I use python based on keras(tensorflow) to train a model,we input a 100*100 human face picture,it will give you a output with 3 possible cases.When we were trainning model,we used three convolution layer to process the pictures for a higher accuracy, the datasets we used is collected by ourselves,we catogoried it ourselves,we get a around 93% accuracy evetually.Then we used python based flask to build a web server to receive the post from mobile terminal,
+I use python to finish this part.At first of all,I use python based on keras(tensorflow) to train a model,we input a 150*150 human face picture,it will give you a output with 3 possible cases.When we were trainning model,we used three convolution layer to process the pictures for a higher accuracy, the datasets we used is collected by ourselves,we catogoried it ourselves,we get a around 93% accuracy evetually.Then we used python based flask to build a web server to receive the post from mobile terminal,